 Each year, during the Marketplace of Ideas at the AAM Annual Meeting, professionals from every corner of the field gather to share ideas and celebrate the year’s best in exhibition label writing.
 The forum for their conversations is a display showcasing the recognized entries for the Excellence in Exhibition Label Writing Competition presented by CurCom (AAM Curators Committee).
 The display area bursts at the seams with insight from enthusiastic professionals who are passionate about their work.
 In a field that puts such emphasis on community and collaboration, it is no surprise that the event feels less like an awards display than it does a brainstorming session amongst peers.

-2014 marks the second year that Museology has partnered with CurCom, to organize the contest.
-This year, Kevin Bicknell, a current student of the Museology Program, was chosen to take over the position of Project Manager for the competition.
-In this role, Kevin assisted in every aspect of the competition, from sending out the initial call for entries to organizing the display at the conference.
-Along the way, Kevin responded to questions from jurors and submitters, compiled entries, arranged meetings, and much more.
+2015 marks the third year that Museology has partnered with CurCom to organize the contest.
+This year, Elizabeth Rudrud, a current student of the Museology Program, was chosen as the competition's Project Manager.
+In this role, Elizabeth will assist in every aspect of the competition, from sending out the initial call for entries to organizing the display at the conference.
 Through this partnership, the competition has become not only a chance for professionals to share their best work, but an opportunity for a student to gain firsthand leadership experience, and make valuable connections in the museum field.